Markos-Kal/COI/README.md

 # Cypriot Olympiad in Informatics - Problems & Solutions

-This repository contains problem statements and solution codes for tasks I have contributed to the Cypriot Olympiad in Informatics (CYOI).
+This repository contains problem statements and solution codes for tasks I have contributed to the Cyprus Olympiad in Informatics (COI).
 These problems were designed to challenge participants in algorithmic thinking and competitive programming.

 ## Contents
 - **Problem Statements**: PDF or markdown files detailing the problems, including input/output specifications and constraints.